Language selection

 Mineral exploration by commodity

 Canada benefits from a diversified mineral endowment that includes traditional commodities, such as gold, base metals and diamonds.
-As well, Canada has commodities used in clean energy applications and advanced technologies, such as rare earth elements, graphite and lithium.
+As well, Canada has commodities that are used in clean energy applications and advanced technologies, such as rare earth elements, graphite and lithium.

 Exploration and deposit appraisal percentage of expenditures, by mineral commodity group, 2012 and 2021 (p)